 Just north of the island of Kefalonia, Preveza has its own small airport, only 1.5 kilometres from the harbour.
 We can help you organise your Mediterranean Yacht Charter in this ideal cruising area.

-Yachtsmen choose the Ionian Sea as a destination because the Mediterranean weather conditions in the summer months are less extreme than the Aegean.
+Yachters choose the Ionian Sea as a destination because the Mediterranean weather conditions in the summer months are less extreme than in the Aegean.
 The sea is nearly 5,000 metres deep.
 The area is popular with holidaymakers, and many charter flotillas base their operation here, and tourists from nearby Italians flock to the region.

 Cleopatra Marina is on the east side of the channel.
 It is a small, 100-berth marina with full services.
 Yachts of up to 30 metres can moor in depths of up to 8 metres.

 Preveza Marina sits at the north end of the town quay.
 Cleopatra Marina operates it.
 The marina offers alongside berthing and can take around 50 yachts, up to 20 metres.
 It has depths of up to 3 metres.
 It is the smaller of the three marinas.

 Aktio Marina is the main harbour for Preveza and is much larger.
-It caters for all types of vessels and therefore has a full range of repair and maintenance services and well-stocked chandleries.
+It caters for all types of vessels and has a full range of repair and maintenance services and well-stocked chandleries.

 Evidence suggests that this Mediterranean region has been inhabited since the Neolithic Age.
 Myceneans settled here around 1500-1100 BC.
-Also, archaeological research shows that their main settlements were Pylos, in the Peloponnese, Ithaca, Corfu and Kefalonia, which is south of Preveza.
+Also, archaeological research shows that their main settlements were Pylos, in the Peloponnese, Ithaca, Corfu and Kefalonia, south of Preveza.
 Notably, this area features significantly in Homer’s “The Iliad” and even more in “The Odyssey”.

 Ancient History of ownership